grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -querier.shuffle-sharding-ingesters-enabled
 [shuffle_sharding_ingesters_enabled: <boolean> | default = true]

-# The maximum number of concurrent queries.
-This config option should be set on
+# The number of workers running in each querier process.
+This setting limits the
-# query-frontend too when query sharding is enabled.
+# maximum number of concurrent queries in each querier.
 # CLI flag: -querier.max-concurrent
 [max_concurrent: <int> | default = 20]